 Discover Appalachian mountain culture, witness the breathtaking beauty of autumn leaves or explore endless hiking trails and peaceful waterfalls.
 These are all reasons why Great Smoky Mountains National Park is the USA’s most-visited natural treasure.
 Beyond this famed national park, outdoor thrill-seekers can raft the Ocoee River in Cleveland, zip-line through treetops in Gatlinburg or explore one of the 56 state parks.
 Don’t miss a chance to take a riverboat cruise on the mighty Mississippi in Memphis.

 Southern Cuisine and Beyond

 Satisfy your appetite with the made-in-Tennessee flavors of slow-cooked Memphis barbecue and Nashville hot chicken, then wash it all down with oak barrel-aged whiskey at Jack Daniel’s in Lynchburg.
-Food festivals are plentiful, celebrating everything from cornbread and biscuits to the marshmallow-y goodness of the MoonPie.
-Of course, there’s barbecue galore to sample, especially at the World Championship Barbecue Cooking Contest, recognized as the largest of its kind in the world.
+Food festivals are plentiful, celebrating everything from cornbread and biscuits to the marshmallow-y goodness of the RC MoonPie Festival in Bell Buckle.
+Of course, there’s barbecue galore to sample, especially at Lynchburg's Jack Daniel's World Championship Invitational Barbecue, recognized as the largest of its kind in the world.
 Cold beers are on tap at dozens of craft breweries in Knoxville, Memphis and Nashville, or go for the hard stuff at one of 30 distilleries along the Tennessee Whiskey Trail.